-There will also be some brilliant bags full to the brim with poetry books up for grabs for the first 1,000 schools who submit entries!
+There were also some brilliant bags full to the brim with poetry books up for grabs for the first 500 schools who submitted entries!

 The judges will be looking for the following:

 We have created some competition packs with just the right amount of useful resources, including lesson ideas, activity sheets, entry template sheets and inspirational videos.
-There is also an entry form if you'd rather submit your entries by post.
+These resources are now available for home learning.

 Full terms and conditions are available.